codedthrillers/volume1/0103theAlternative.md

 # The Alternative
 *(or how to write boolet proof code when no bullets are flying around)*

-There was an `if` and it evaluating it's condition.
+There was an `if` and it was evaluating it's condition.

 ```cs
 if (condition){